Essentials for Life

 “KARIS helped take away the financial stress and burden… so I can focus on developing a more secure attachment with my child… which is also essential for life.”

-Through the Essentials For Life program funded by United Way, Ashley was able to access the baby items and most especially for her was the special formula she needed for her daughter; without it, she doesn’t feel that she could have provided at all well for her daughter.
+Through the Essentials For Life program funded by United Way, Ashley was able to access the baby items and most important for her was the special formula she needed for her daughter; without it, she doesn’t feel that she could have provided at all well for her daughter.
 When her partner (and Jennessey’s father) passed away last year, Ashley believes she most likely would not have had the strength to go on, and would likely have relapsed – if it were not for the support she gets from KARIS’ Essential for Life program.

 “When funders like United Way can offer funding to essential items for babies, we can say to parent, ‘we are going to look after you, and you work on your health… community partners are coming alongside for items for your baby, so you don’t have to worry about that now – you can work on your health.’”
 Deb, KARIS Support Society.